SX-Aurora/SX-Aurora.github.io/_posts/2019-03-31-accelerated-io.md

 ```sh
 iozone-VE -s 1g -r 1m -t 2 -F /dev/shm/a1 /dev/shm/a2 -i 0 -i 1
 ```
+Two block/record sizes were measured: 1MB and 16MB.
+The 4dma values on
+huge pages are better with larger record size, they actually converge to the accelerated IO values with transfers in the range of 128-256MB, only these could not be measured with this method due to the way how iozone is allocating its buffers.

 The tests were done on four setups: